samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 #### Local Hurly-Burly

 Greyhawk has a frontier spirit atypical for a settlement of its size.
 The locals are a tough and rowdy lot.
-Adventurers seeking action don’t need to look far, as the city contains more than its fair share of troublemakers.
+Adventurers seeking action don't need to look far, as the city contains more than its fair share of troublemakers.

 #### Nearby Attractions